 Projektbeschreibung

 The present project will investigate the selective depolymerisation of lignin into bio-active motifs and characterize the composition of the products.
 Partners will support this work with piloting facilities and using various depolymerisation methods.
-Overall, the endeavour aims at developing the first cost-competitive biorefining concept able to serve a range of confirmed markets, including fragrances, cosmetics, micro-fibrillated cellulose as well as the nutraceutical and pharmaceutical industries.
-The successful identification and production of bio-active molecules will have a game-changing impact on the process cost-competitiveness and allow much smaller production units to be commercially viable, thereby significantly reducing the time to market for biorefining technologies such as AAF.
+Overall, the endeavour aims at developing the first cost-competitive biorefining concept able to serve a range of confirmed markets, including fragrances, cosmetics, micro- fibrillated cellulose as well as the nutraceutical and pharmaceutical industries.
+The successful identification and production of bio-active molecules will have a game-changing impact on the process cost- competitiveness and allow much smaller production units to be commercially viable, thereby significantly reducing the time to market for biorefining technologies, like the one developed here.

-The project has the potential to disrupt the viability of current biorefinery concepts.
+The project has the potential to disrupt the viability of the biorefinery concepts.
 Given the importance of sustainable, fossil-free materials going forward, it is of foremost importance to develop processes that gain rapid market acceptance.
 This is only possible if the prices are matching current petroleum-derived products.
-The Intellectual Property in high-value applications, such as bioactive molecules, aims at strengthening the techno-economics of the current process and accelerate market entry.
-Furthermore, Series A investment will be more attractive if high returns generated by bioactive molecules can be confirmed.
+The Intellectual Property in high-value applications, such as bioactive molecule, aim at strengthening the techno-economics of the current process and accelerate market entry.
+Furthermore, Series A investment will be more attractive if high returns generated by bioactive molecules are in the pipeline.

 Stand/Resultate